Registration Desk / Lanyard sponsor

 The Regulatory Landscape: Current Realities and Where the Journey is Taking the Industry

-Hear from NASEO and NARUC representatives who will outline the data center and large-load challenges from their regulatory perspective, dive into critical areas of need, and provide insights into what changes they believe may be on the horizon.
+Join us for a conversation about the regulatory perspective on data centers and large-load challenges.
+We’ll dive into critical areas of need and provide insights into regulatory changes that may be on the horizon.

 9:00 - 9:30 am